yuffyz/predicting-hospital-readmission/README.md

 This project aims to predict whether a diabetes patient will be readmitted within 30 days of discharge.
 Different machine learning models and ensemble methods are applied to train this data.

-The final chosen model is an ensemble of multinomial naive bayes, gradient boosting and random forest with around 60% recall for both class 1 and class 0.
+The final chosen model is an ensemble of multinomial naive bayes, gradient boosting and random forest which achieved an around 60% recall for both class 1 and class 0.

 ## Dataset